Vel’sk, 1946–Tel Aviv, 2017

 From 1986 to 1989 a series of studies begun before he was arrested were published anonymously in the almanac Minuvshee, and he contributed to the volume Memoirs of Peasant Tolstoyans in Soviet Russia in 1989 and to the almanac Zven’ia from 1990 to 1992.
 He was also a member of the editorial boards of the magazines “Zvezda” and “Otkrytaia politika”.

-was subsequently elected president of “Memorial International”.
+In 1989 he was one of the founders of the independent association “Memorial”, and was subsequently elected president of “Memorial International”.
 He was an extremely active member of the association, helping to build a network of peripheral offices in Russia and in many European countries.

 In 1990, together with Nikita Okhotin, he inaugurated the Center of Science and Education.
 From 1990 to 1993 he participated as an expert in the work of government commissions for human rights, for the passage of the archives of the CPSU and the KGB to Russian state control and for the rehabilitation of the victims of political repression.